stolostron/multicluster-global-hub/doc/disconnected_environment/README.md

   dataLayer:
     type: largeScale
 ```
-This was the global configuration and all of your regional hubs will use the same image registry and image pull secret.
+This was the global configuration and all of your managed hubs will use the same image registry and image pull secret.

-To support different image registries for different regional hubs, we can use `ManagedClusterImageRegistry` API to import the regional hub.
+To support different image registries for different managed hubs, we can use `ManagedClusterImageRegistry` API to import the managed hub.

 ### Config the ManagedClusterImageRegistry

 refer [Importing a cluster that has a ManagedClusterImageRegistry](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.7/html-single/clusters/index#import-cluster-managedclusterimageregistry) to import the clusters using the `ManagedClusterImageRegistry` API.

-- Create the placement/clusterset to select the target regional hub cluster, for example:
+- Create the placement/clusterset to select the target managed hub cluster, for example:
   ```yaml
   apiVersion: cluster.open-cluster-management.io/v1
   kind: ManagedCluster